Backwoods Revival

 Brothers and Friends

 Backwoods Revival, like many bands, began with a few friends and two brothers, who decided to get together and jam.
 The group being full with talent and years of friendship fell together quite well.
 No one thought it would turn into an almost full time gig.
 Well guess what, it became more full time than anticipated.
 Several of the members came and went to follow other bluegrass groups or other interest and here we are.
-The last five standing, Stanley Rooks on the upright Bass, Tim Smallwood on Resonator Guitar (affectionately called the Dobro or Guitar with a hubcap in the center), Jeremiah Johnson on Mandolin, Phillip Dooley (the good lookin' one in the bunch) on Guitar and Judd Rooks on the good ole Banjo.
+The last five standing, correction NOW six.
+Stanley Rooks on the upright Bass, Tim Smallwood on Resonator Guitar (affectionately called the Dobro or Guitar with a hubcap in the center), Jeremiah Johnson on Mandolin, Phillip Dooley (the displaced rock and roller) on Guitar and Judd Rooks (female heartthrob) on the good ole Banjo and last but certainly not least, Chad Daniel on fiddle and vocals.

 Stanley Rooks